A Better Onboarding Experience for Zilliz

 Onboarding guidance present throughout the journey

-Current step highlighted
+Current step highlighted with more detailed instructions

 Next action clear